Welcome to Marketing Monday, where I give you tips and tricks for being your own content marketer. This week’s post is all about evergreen content.

 Evergreen content is exactly what it sounds like – content that doesn’t suffer from age or changing times.
-There are some things that will always be true (you have to provide value to grow your following, writing takes time, 2 + 2 = 4, etc.), and they will remain true despite our modern times changing faster than ever.
+There are some things that will always be true (you have to provide value to grow your following, writing takes time, 2 + 2 = 4, etc.), and those things will remain true despite our modern times changing faster than ever.

-Not only is evergreen content great for republishing old blog posts, it’s also probably the easiest content to repurpose.
-Have a great tip for your market that never gets old?
+A couple weeks ago I wrote about how and why to repurpose your content, and evergreen topics that remain relevant are always ripe for repurposing.
+Have a great tip for your audience that never gets old?
 Write a blog post about it and put it out on social media.
 Make a video about it the next month.
 A few months later, you can turn that topic into a webinar.
 Evergreen topics are extremely valuable and should be milked for all they’re worth.

-Thanks for reading!
 If you like what you see here, you can sign up for my newsletter at the top of this page to make sure you never miss an update.
-Still have questions about content marketing?
-Let’s chat.
+If you have any other questions about content marketing, or if you’re ready to ditch the DIY and level up your content let’s chat.